 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the Senior Leadership Team and/or take advice from Local Authority Children's Social Care.
-Referrals should be made by completing a Multi-Agency Referral Form (or MARF) and returning it to MASH_Referrals@dudley.gov.uk, through the Dudley Portal or contact 0300 555 0050.
+Referrals should be made by completing a Multi-Agency Referral Form (or MARF) and returning it to through the Dudley Portal or contact 0300 555 0050.